mohibul361/mohibul361/README.md

 ### Hi there 👋, my name is Mohibul Islam
 #### I am a Web Developer

 I am Software Engineer at Suffix IT Limited and explore myself as a great developer.
 I am working on java spring MVC/Boot for responsive website.
 Sometimes I also do PHP oriented project.
+I have also experienced to working with Bootstrap, JavaScript, react js, angular.

-Skills: Java EE/ JS / HTML / CSS /Java Spring/ Hibernate/MySQL / LINUX/ JPA/ JSON/ Maven
+Skills: Java EE/ JS / HTML / CSS /Java Spring/ Hibernate/MySQL / LINUX/ JPA/ JSON/ Maven/ Bootstrap/ JavaScript/ react js/ angular

-- 🔭 I’m currently working on Inventory Management System
+- 🔭 I’m currently working on AWS
-- 🌱 I’m currently learning Ajax and Jquery
+- 🌱 I’m currently learning AWS and Nginx
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Web Development.